jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 **Materials for RFTM inoculation and incubation:**
 - One oyster
 - Tray and paper towel for dissection
-- Sterile dissecting scissors
+- Dissecting scissors
-- Sterile forceps
+- Forceps
-- Sterile tweezer
+- Tweezer
-- Beaker of ethanol
+- Beaker of 100% ethanol
 - Ethanol lamp
+- Empty beaker (for storing hot tools)
 - Four autoclaved 5 mL tubes (for RFTM)
 - Autoclaved 100 mL screw cap bottle
 - 100 mL RFTM with antibiotics (this includes extra RFTM)